wtsi-hgi/13amp/README.md

 # 13 Amp

-Keep your office or datacentre warm with this userspace CRAM-to-BAM translation virtual filesystem, which trades the cost of disk space for CPU, memory and time...so much time!
+Keep your lab, office or datacentre warm with this userspace CRAM-to-BAM translation virtual filesystem, which trades the cost of disk space for CPU, memory and time...so much time!